Grevillea miniata: Description

+Taxonomy

-TaxonomyGrevillea miniata was first formally described in 1918 by William Vincent Fitzgerald in Journal and Proceedings of the Royal Society of Western Australia from specimens he collected in the Lady Forrest Range.
+Grevillea miniata was first formally described in 1918 by William Vincent Fitzgerald in Journal and Proceedings of the Royal Society of Western Australia from specimens he collected in the Lady Forrest Range.
 The specific epithet (miniata) means "flame scarlet".

 Distribution and habitat

-This grevillea grows in shrubland or woodland in rocky places or low hills from the southern end of the King Leopold Range to the Bungle Bungle Range in Western Australia and scattered locations in the north of the Northern Territory.
+This grevillea grows in shrubland or woodland in rocky places or low hills from the southern end of the Wunaamin Miliwundi Ranges to the Bungle Bungle Range in Western Australia and scattered locations in the north of the Northern Territory.

+Conservation status

-Conservtion statusGrevillea miniata is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is rare or near threatened.
+Grevillea miniata is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is rare or near threatened.